Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Taking alcohol and antibiotics can cause severe intoxication of the body.

-It should be remembered that after antibiotic treatment, restorative therapy is necessary, which will help to avoid negative consequences, for example, allergies, candidiasis, weakened immunity, dysbacteriosis.
+It should be remembered that after treatment with antibiotics, restorative therapy is necessary to help avoid negative consequences, for example, allergies, candidiasis, weakened immunity, dysbacteriosis.

-The reaction of the human body to the use of antibiotics is individual.
+The human body's response to the use of antibiotics is individual.
 Sometimes side effects do not appear immediately.
-In any case, it is necessary to monitor the state of health and promptly respond to all deviations from the norm.
+In any case, you need to monitor your health and promptly respond to any deviations from the norm.

-• Gastrointestinal disorders on the background therapeutic treatment antibiotics can be eliminated by replacing the medication in the form of tablets with injections.
-This is done on doctor's orders.
+• Gastrointestinal disorders in the background therapeutic treatment antibiotics can be eliminated by replacing medications in the form of tablets with injections.
+This is done as prescribed by a doctor.

-• Dysbacteriosis, accompanied by diarrhea, bloating and constipation, is easily eliminated after the use of antibiotics using agents that restore microflora: Linex, Bifidumbacterin, Hilak Forte, Acipol.
+• Dysbacteriosis, accompanied by diarrhea, bloating and constipation, can be easily eliminated after using antibiotics using products that restore the microflora: Linex, Bifidumbacterin, Hilak Forte, Acipol.

-• Allergic rashes, urticaria, itching, swelling quickly pass when the drug is replaced and antihistamines are used.
+• Allergic rashes, urticaria, itching, swelling quickly disappear when changing the drug and using antihistamines.

 • Candidiasis, with a clear manifestation of thrush in the mouth or on the genitals, can be avoided if antifungal drugs are used simultaneously with the antibiotic.

 • There is a possibility of nephrotoxic, neurotoxic and hepatotoxic effects.
-In such cases, treatment requires substitution of drugs and monitoring of the patient's condition.
+In such cases, treatment requires replacing drugs and monitoring the patient's condition.

-All these phenomena manifest themselves against the background of:
+All these phenomena manifest themselves against the background:

 2. Incorrectly calculated dose of drugs,